steezyali/steezyali.github.io/_pages/about.md

 🎓 Obtained my Bachelor's in Mechanical Engineering (with focus in Robotics & Controls) from Carnegie Mellon University 🔬 My interests span machine learning, mechatronics, computer vision and speech processing

-Outside of school, you can find me at the gym, trying new dishes around town, or scaling some of the local Pittsburgh hills
+Outside of school, you can find me weightlifting, trying new dishes around town, or reading Sci-Fi (currently on 'Stranger in a Strange Land')

 Take a look at the links above to learn more about me! :)